soulwax/pyannotate/README.md

 - 🛠️ **Automatically updates and creates file headers**
 - 🌐 **Supports numerous programming languages and file types**
 - 🔖 **Preserves shebang lines** in scripts
-- 🚫 **Customizable exclude directories**
+- 🚫 **Smart file filtering** with customizable exclude directories and ignored files
 - ⚙️ **Specific handling of configuration files**
 - 🖥️ **CLI interface and Python API for versatile usage**
+- 📝 **Improved newline handling** - no more unnecessary trailing newlines
+- 🛡️ **Protects configuration files** - automatically skips files like `.prettierrc`, `.eslintrc`, etc.

 ---

 ## 🛠️ Installation

-While the package is pending on PyPi you cannot install it via `pip install PyAnnotate`, you can install it locally instead:
+While the package is pending on PyPI, you can install it locally:

 1. **Clone the repository:**